 The Red Dog/Goodspeed 2022 geophysical survey confirmed a 2.5km eastward extending chargeability anomaly from Red Dog to Goodspeed which is consistent with the extent of the silica-clay-pyrite alteration observed at surface mapped in 2021.
-Eight preliminary targets for drill testing have been defined and preliminary drilling has been completed in this area.
-Preliminary interpretation of alteration indicates proximity to a potential large hydrothermal system but further analysis is needed to improve vectoring for future exploration.
+Fourteen first and second priority chargeability and magnetic anomaly targets were defined, of which eight were recommended for first phase drilling.
+Five of these were selected for drill testing in 2023 (GS23-01 through GS23-05) and have been completed in this area as shown in Figure 9.
+Results are pending, however preliminary interpretation of alteration indicates proximity to a potential large hydrothermal system.
+Further analysis is needed to improve vectoring for future exploration.